plone/training/docs/mastering-plone/volto_talkview.md

 ## Summary

-- We created a view for a content type to display its data
+- We create a view for a content type to display the data of an instance.
-- We treated the case of missing values
+- We handle the case of missing values.